tokenanalyst/slate/source/includes/_btcminerflows.md

 # Bitcoin Miner Flows

-For Bitcoin _Miner Historical Inflow_ and _Miner Historical Outflow_ endpoints, the supported miners/mining pools from the field `miner_name` are:
+For Bitcoin _Miner Historical Inflow_ and _Miner Historical Outflow_ endpoints, the supported miners/mining pools in the field `miner_name` are:

 | `miner_name`     |
 |------------------|